 Continuing onward, we were getting ever closer to the fabled White Desert.
 But first, we stopped at a couple of viewpoints along the way.

-The Western Desert is known for its steep and tall dunes, and we were given the chance to go sledding down the side of one.
+The Western Desert is known for its steep and tall dunes, and we were given the chance to go sledding down one.
 Not wanting to end up with sand-filled pockets, I opted out of the activity.

-Instead, I went explored the mysterious rocks situated at the top of the hill.
+Instead, I went explored the mysterious rocks around the top of the hill.